mbrock/jamie/README.md

 - Join Discord voice channels
 - Record and process audio in real-time
 - Store audio data as Opus packets in PostgreSQL
+- Real-time transcription using Speechmatics
-- Transcribe conversations using either Google's Gemini API or Speechmatics
+- Offline transcription and analysis using Google's Gemini multimodal generative AI model
 - Store and retrieve transcriptions
 - Generate voice activity reports
 - Provide a web interface to view transcriptions